ianlewis/todos/CONTRIBUTING.md

 #### The Makefile

-Most of my repositiories make heavy use of `make` during development.
+Most of my repositories make heavy use of `make` during development.
 This helps with automation of tasks locally on your machine.
 Type `make` to see a full list of `Makefile` targets.